shenwei356/csvtk/doc/docs/usage.md

   -k, --keep-unmatched    keep unmatched data of the first file (left join) -L, --left-join         left join, equals to -k/--keep-unmatched, exclusive with --outer-join
-      --na string         content for filling NA data -O, --outer-join        outer join, exclusive with --left-join -p, --prefix-filename   add each filename as a prefix to each colname. if there's no header row, we'll add one
+      --na string         content for filling NA data -P, --only-duplicates   add filenames as colname prefixes or add custom suffixes only for duplicated colnames
+  -O, --outer-join        outer join, exclusive with --left-join -p, --prefix-filename   add each filename as a prefix to each colname. if there's no header row, we'll
+                          add one
-  -e, --prefix-trim-ext   trim extension when adding filename as colname prefix
+  -e, --prefix-trim-ext   trim extension when adding filename as colname prefix -s, --suffix strings    add suffixes to colnames from each file

 ```